How to Obtain a Job

 and What kinds of aircraft are used in fire suppression activities?.

 You must be a United States citizen and at least 18 years of age in order to work as a firefighter for the National Park Service.
+All wildland firefighting jobs for the National Park Service are announced through the USAJobs website.
+We do not accept resumes via email.

 Physical Fitness Requirements for Firefighters